zai-org/z-ai-sdk-python/README.md

 # Create assistant conversation
 response = client.assistant.conversation(
     # You can use 65940acff94777010aa6b796 for testing
-    # or you can create your own assistant_id in ZhipuAI console
+    # or you can create your own assistant_id in Z.ai console
     assistant_id='your own assistant_id',
     model='glm-4-assistant',
     messages=[